Masovians

-Masovians, also spelled as Mazovians, and historically known as Masurians, is an ethnographic group of Polish people that originate from the region of Masovia, located mostly within borders of the Masovian Voivodeship, Poland.
+Masovians, also spelled as Mazovians, and historically known as Masurians, is an ethnographic group of Polish people that originates from the region of Masovia, located mostly within borders of the Masovian Voivodeship, Poland.
 They speak the Masovian dialect of Polish.

-The group originate from the Lechitic tribe of Masovians, first referenced in the historical records by Nestor the Chronicler in the 11th century.
+The group originates from the Lechitic tribe of Masovians, first referenced in the historical records by Nestor the Chronicler in the 11th century.

+In the Polish census of 2021, 97 people declared Mazovian national identity.

 Name

 The name Masovian, in Polish, Mazowszanin, comes from the name of the region of Masovia, in Polish known as Mazowsze.
-The name of the region, comes from its Old Polish names Mazow, and Mazosze, and most likely came from word maz (ancestory word of modern maź and mazać), which was used to either describe a "muddy region" or a "person covered in mud".
+The name of the region, comes from its Old Polish names Mazow, and Mazosze, and most likely came from word maz (ancestor word of modern maź and mazać), which was used to either describe a "muddy region" or a "person covered in mud".

 Historically, prior to the World War II, the population was known as Masurians (Polish: Mazurzy).
-Currently, the name is exclusively associated with Masurians (historically known as Prussian Masurians), another ethnic group related to Masovians, who inhabit nearby region of Masuria, while the population of Masuria is exclusively related to as Masovians.
+More recently, that name became associated with a related ethnic group, originating in the nearby region of Masuria proper; the Masurians per se were known, historically, as "Prussian Masurians".
+In modern usage, the population of Masovia is known exclusively as Masovians.